fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 the second and third parts also have some distinct additional attributes.

 Let's imagine that our application just keeps on growing, and we need to pass the different course parts around in our code.
-On top of that, there is also additional attributes and course parts added to the mix.
+On top of that, there are also additional attributes and course parts added to the mix.
 How can we know that our code is capable of handling all the different types of data correctly, and we are not for example forgetting to render a new course part on some page?
-This is where TypeScript really comes handy!
+This is where TypeScript comes in handy!

 Let's start by defining types for our different course parts: